Business Line of Credit Rates: The Essential Guide

 What are the rates for a Business Line of Credit?

 Business credit line rates can vary significantly, depending on the lender, credit limit, credit history, time in business, and industry.
-Rates typically range anywhere from a 4% to 60% APR.
-Lines of credit through UCS start at 8%.
+Rates typically range anywhere from 4% to 60% APR.
+The average commercial line of credit rates range from 6.47% to 7.06%, but can go as high as 60% or more.
+Lines of credit through UCS start at Prime + 4%.

-Let’s look at comparisons for the most popular line of credit lenders.
+Let’s look at comparisons for the most popular business credit line lenders.

 Wells Fargo

-Wells Fargo bank offers revolving lines of credit ranging from $10,000-$150,000.
+Wells Fargo Bank offers revolving lines of credit ranging from $10,000 to $150,000.
 The commercial bank doesn’t publish a minimum credit score but does require a minimum of two years in business.
 It can take up to 10 business days to fund a line of credit with Wells Fargo.
 The bank’s line of credit interest rates range from Prime + 1.75% to Prime + 9.75%.

 Bluevine

-Bluevine is a leading online lender that offers lines of credit up to $250,000 on terms of either 6 or 12 months.
+Bluevine is a leading financial technology company and online lender that offers lines of credit up to $250,000 on terms of either 6 or 12 months.
 Interest rates range from 4.8% to 51%.
+The fintech company also offers a Bluevine business checking account.

 Ondeck